m3db/m3/docs/operational_guide/namespace_changes.md

 ### Modifying a Namespace

 There is currently no atomic namespace modification endpoint.
 Instead, you will need to delete a namespace and then add it back again with the same name, but modified settings.
 Review the individual namespace settings above to determine whether or not a given setting is safe to modify.
 For example,it is never safe to modify the blockSize of a namespace.

+Also, be very careful not to restart the M3DB nodes after deleting the namespace, but before adding it back.
+If you do this, the M3DB nodes may detect the existing data files on disk and delete them since they are not configured to retain that namespace.